Library of the Russian Academy of Sciences: Foreign Literature Collection

-The collection of foreign editions of the main storage contains samples of various types of bindings, made over almost three centuries: bindings by the master Christian Bitner - the first binder of the academic library (1716-1729), luxurious Dutch and English bindings of historical and artistic value.

 At present, along with the modern (format-chronological) arrangement of literature, several historically established arrangement systems have been preserved.
 The LRAS foreign fund includes publications with a large chronological coverage - from 1601 to the present.

 Newspaper fund

 The LRAS fund contains,about 9 million magazines, over 26 thousand newspaper titles and that is just the titles the overall number of newspapers stored are in hundred of thousands of individual newspapers.

 The newspaper fund of the main storage of the department of funds and services represents the largest part of the newspaper fund of the LRAS(Library of the Russian Academy of Sciences).
 It includes: